tondacka1244-sys/dayz-linux-GUI-launcher/README.md

 GUI that relies on https://github.com/bastimeyer/dayz-linux-cli-launcher

-I vibe coded it for personal use, maybe you will find it useful.
+I vibe coded it for me, maybe you will find it useful.

-How to use:
+<h1>How to use:</h1>

-Download dayz-linux-cli-launcher from github and set it up to work in the same folder as this dayz-launcher-gui.
+<h2>Download dayz-linux-cli-launcher from github and set it up to work in the same folder as this dayz-launcher-gui.</h2>

 You will need to add API key from battlemetrics either to your start.sh or your system enviromental variable.

 After adding the API key, use command: "./start.sh"

-Features:
+<h2>Features:</h2>
 Searching DayZ servers by name, saving them to bookmarks, saving servers to bookmarks manually, bookmark system.
 When combined with dayz-linux-cli-launcher acts as GUI launcher.